rdkcentral/rdk-halif-device_settings/docs/pages/FrontPanelDisplay_halSpec.md

 ### Power Management Requirements

-The Front Panel Display HAL is not involved in the power management operation directly.
+The `FPD HAL` is not involved in the power management operation directly.
 But the `Caller` will initiate the change in `LED` as part of power management handling.

  The `Caller` is responsible for driving LED Status in accordance with Power Mode change.

 ### Asynchronous Notification Model

-This interface is not required to have any Asynchronous notification.
+This interface is not required to have any asynchronous notification.

 ### Blocking calls

 This interface is not required to have any blocking calls.
-Synchronous calls should complete within a reasonable time period.
-Any call that can fail due to the lack of response from the connected device should have a timeout period and the function should return the relevant error code.
+Synchronous calls must complete within a reasonable time period.
+Any call that can fail due to the lack of response from the connected device must have a timeout period and the function must return the relevant error code.

 ### Internal Error Handling

 All the `API`s must return error synchronously as a return argument.
+HAL is responsible for handling system errors (e.g. out of memory) internally.

 ### Persistence Model

-The Brightness and Color of Front Panel `LED`s would be persisted if the `Caller` sets the persistence parameter to True while invoking corresponding `dsSetFPDBrightness` and `dsSetFPDColor` `API`s.
+The brightness and color of Front Panel `LED`s would be persisted if the `Caller` sets the persistence parameter to True while invoking corresponding `dsSetFPDBrightness()` and `dsSetFPDColor()` `API`s.

 ## Non-functional requirements